A Sound Correction

 DONG.

 “Ouch!
 Really now Reverend!
-This is far too much sting for sacred ground!”
+This is entirely inappropriate, especially when applied on sacred ground!”

-“I had no idea you considered this area to be sacred, Miss Featherstone.
-But in that case, I shall proceed with reverence—and a few more blessings.”
+“I had no idea you considered your bottom to be sacred ground, Miss Featherstone.
+But in that case, I shall proceed with reverence — and some even more enthusiastic blessings.”

 Smack.
 Smack.
 Thwack.